Forms of Authentication

 We obviously don't store the secret in plaintext.
 We in fact obfuscate it using standard techniques - and then further protect this using your login password which generates a key using PBKDF2.
 This is a slow, "stretching" algorithm that is hard to brute force, meaning stealing SSProtect resources and trying to program an attack that tries one password after another is not only extremely challenging, but not likely to succeed.
 Even if setup properly, this process then takes an inordinate - and impractical - amount of time.

 But in reality, the secret is unlocked for a brief moment, and in memory to be used as the foundation of a computation.
-An operator on the host with Administrator rights can, with some creativity, ultimately find a way to take this value.
-We take additional measures to make it extremely difficult, but it's not theoretically impossible, which for us means it's not good enough.
+An operator on the host with privileged Windows rights can, with some creativity, ultimately find a way to take this value.
+We take additional measures to make it extremely difficult, which makes techniques, "loud" for other protective systems to detect (like next-generation host protection systems), but it's still easier for an attacker to bypass simulated 2FA than it would be when a hardware token is deployed.